jsafrane/openlmi-doc/doc/openlmi-providers/logicalfile/configuration.rst

   # Allow user to create symbolic links. (default = False)
   AllowSymlink=False

 Options and their values are self-explanatory.
-The example configuration is complete, meaning that no more sections or options are available.